chaktim/Maze-Runners/README.md

 ### Bentley Dong & Chaktim Wong

 ## statement of problem
-### Return the boolean value of the statement,
+### Determine the boolean value of the statement,
 ### "There is at least one correct path in a given maze
-### to the treasure" and save that path.
+### to the treasure."

 ## recursive abstraction
 ### When I am asked to find a path(s) to treasure in a given maze,
-### the recursive abstraction can determine if a path in an intersection leads
+### the recursive abstraction can determine a legal path
-### to treasure while not crossing any previous paths.
+### ahead that leads to treasure if there is any.

 ## base case
-### End of path or treasure discovered
+### No more paths to take or treasure has been found

 ## English or pseudocode description of algorithm

-### if end of path
+### if no paths available
+       go back to snapshot
+    else
-    if treasure
+	if multiple paths ahead
-    	save path
+	   save snapshot
-    else (remove path?)
-### else //recursive
-    for each path in an intersection
-    	go down the path until intersection
+	   set direction to an untaken path /*use a variable to remember which paths were taken?*/

+	move foward
-	if path is legal
+	if treasure?
+	   ~save/record
-	    invoke recursive abstraction via this method
+	invoke recursive abstraction
-	set current point to previous checkpoint/intersection?
-    return
+	if treasure found (undetermined)
+	else (no path to treasure on maze)

 ## class(es), with fields and methods